idena-network/idena-bridge/README.md

 ```

 Then execute ```node install.js```
-This will create or edit the idena/nonce.json file and add the current nonce of idena wallet and will also recreate the db table
+This will recreate the db table

-This can be skipped if u already setted the local nonce manually and also created the db table
+This can be skipped if u already created the db table

 To start the bridge backend execute this ```npm start```
 Notice : start only 1 instance and do not use pm2 ( because of the checker function)